dave v

 Results & Takeaways

-As expected, AI integration influenced participants to incorporate more topics into their ideas.
-Co-Led and AI-Led users generated more categories than those in the No-AI condition.
+To a certain extent, yes.
+As expected, AI integration exposed participants to more topics and perspectives.
+Hence, Co-Led and AI-Led users tended to cover more categories in their understanding of the problem and their written solutions.

 But quantity wasn’t the whole story.